MinaProtocol/mina/rfcs/0024-hard-forks.md

 1. The underlying issue is discovered and documented.
 The Coda team decides an emergency hard fork is necessary.
 2. We schedule the new era, for some time in the near future e.g. 48 hours from now.
-We release new client versions that halt after the scheduled era starts.
+We release new client versions that halt after the next scheduled era starts.
 This reduces the chance a client will be stuck on a dead network.
 If the fix is very simple we can skip this.
 3. We write and test the fix, then release new builds, with the new era programmed in.
 4. The new era begins.